Inpatient vs Outpatient drug rehab

 7. Medication Adherence:

-• Outpatient Focus: If medication-assisted treatment (MAT) is part of the treatment plan, adhere to medication schedules and attend regular medical appointments.
-Consistent medication adherence is critical for managing withdrawal symptoms and cravings.
+• Outpatient Focus: If you are utilizing medication-assisted treatment (MAT), be diligent about adhering to prescribed medication schedules and attending regular medical appointments.
+Medication adherence is crucial for managing withdrawal symptoms and cravings and supporting long-term recovery.

 Family Support Strategies for Inpatient OUD Therapy: